 Fragmentation of the landscape due to existing disturbance and infrastructure provide fire suppression control options within the SAP.
-While not mapped at this scale, asset protection zones have been established around existing individual assets within the Newcastle Airport.
+While not mapped at this scale, asset protection zones have been established around existing individual assets within the Newcastle Airport and also form part of the approved Astra Aerolab development.
 They are also a requirement for all residential, special fire protection development and most other assets that require protection from bushfires.
 The landscape also includes the following major public roads that would be used in the event of an emergency evacuation (noting that other minor roads would also be used as required).

-- Nelson Bay Road is a major connection between Newcastle and the Newcastle Airport, RAAF base, and Nelson Bay used by a large number of motorists each day (and increases during holiday periods); and - Other major roads include Richardson Road, Cabbage Tree, Tomago Road, Masonite Road, and Lemon Tree Passage Road.
+- Nelson Bay Road is a major connection between Newcastle and the Newcastle Airport, RAAF base, and Nelson Bay used by a large number of motorists each day (and increases during holiday periods) - Other major roads include Richardson Road, Cabbage Tree, Tomago Road, Masonite Road, and Lemon Tree Passage Road.